 Skip to main content

-Only the client initialization changes:
+Update client initialization

 # With OpenAI SDK